DIRACGrid/DIRAC/docs/source/AdministratorGuide/ExternalsSupport/index.rst

 DIRAC needs `DIRACOS <https://github.com/DIRACGrid/DIRACOS2/releases>`_ for its dependencies.
 DIRACOS includes all dependencies (except for glibc), including Python and Grid middleware.

-DIRAC *client* installation is supported for all x86_64 Linux installations using `DIRACOS <https://github.com/DIRACGrid/DIRACOS2/releases>`_.
+DIRAC *client* installation is supported for all x86_64, aarch64, ppc64le Linux and Darwin installations using `DIRACOS <https://github.com/DIRACGrid/DIRACOS2/releases>`_.
 This includes installations made by the pilots.

 DIRAC *server* installation is supported for *most* x86_64 Linux installations using `DIRACOS <https://github.com/DIRACGrid/DIRACOS2/releases>`_.
 Other architectures and platforms may work as a server installation, however this is on a best effort basis and is not regularly tested.